Local Area Hiking Resources

 Please be alert for each trail's particular guidelines.

-In addition to the trails listed above, here are some other groups where you can find kindred spirits for safety, inspiration, and friendship.
+In addition to the trails listed above, here are some other groups where you can find information about other local trails, environmental advocacy, transportation planning, and kindred spirits for safety, inspiration, and friendship.

 There are many wonderful facilities maintained by the Charlottesville Parks and Recreation Department.
 Of special interest to hikers is Riverview Park and its two-mile, fully accessible segment of the Rivanna Trail.